MikeGuantonio/practiceUno/README.md

     5. Networking Interface
     6. Reliable method to remove a card from the hand or otherwise ask the Player to choose again
+    7. Add ability to store color of the wild card.
+    8. Checking color of the wild card on the discard pile